mkashwin/unifiednamespace/README.md

 All components used in this solution are community versions and I do not own any rights on them.
 Most of them also provide a commercial / enterprise version which may also be considered to have better tool support.
 I also used this, as an opportunity to learn Python.

-If you are looking for a production-ready Unified Namespace with enterprise support, you could check out the [United Manufacturing Hub](https://learn.umh.app/), which is an Open-Source Helm Chart for Kubernetes.
+If you are looking for an alternative Unified Namespace implementation with enterprise support, check out the [United Manufacturing Hub](https://learn.umh.app/), which is an Open-Source Helm Chart for Kubernetes.

 ## What is the Unified Name Space?
 A unified namespace is a ***software solution*** that acts as a ***centralized repository*** of data, information, and context where any application or device can consume or publish data needed for a specific action via an ***event driven*** and ***loosely coupled architecture***. ​